shengt25/Yocto-Project-Container/README.md

 1. **Local Setup**: Run both Yocto and NFS containers on the same machine
 2. **Remote Setup**: Run Yocto container on a powerful remote server and NFS container runs locally.

-Notes For both option:

-- The user and password for Yocto container is `yocto` and `yocto`.
-- The nfs serving directory is mounted at `/nfs` in Yocto container.
-- The nfs container servers NFSv4.
-On the target board, make sure it is `nfsvers=4`, not `nfsvers=3`, in the `extlinux/extlinux.conf.`
-- You might need to change your firewall settings to open port `2049` for `nfsd`, letting the NFS server accept incoming connections from the target board.

 #### Option 1: Local Setup

 ```
 ┌───────────────────────────────────────────┐      ┌──────────────┐
 │              Local Machine                │      │  BeagleBone  │